toonMarty/alx-backend-storage/0x01-NoSQL/README.md

 * mongo_collection will be the pymongo collection object
 * The top is ordered
 * The average score is part of each item returns with key = averageScore

+# 15. Log stats - new version
+Improving 12-log_stats.py by adding the top 10 of the most present IPs in the collection nginx of the database logs:

+* The IPs top must be sorted (like the example below)